home-assistant/developers.home-assistant/docs/core/entity/calendar.md

 ### Delete Events

-A calendar entity may support creating and deleting events by specifying the `MUTATION` supported feature.
+A calendar entity may support deleting events by specifying the `DELETE_EVENT` supported feature.
 Integrations that support mutation must support rfc5545 recurring events.

 There are three ways that recurring events may be deleted: